Centralized Leasing: Top 4 Benefits of Switching in Multifamily

 • The primary con of a centralized lease model is you must place your trust in the success rate of the technology and/or leasing team that you work with.

 The leasing process for your multifamily property is a hassle at best, and this process only becomes more challenging based on how big your property is.
-Centralized multifamily leasing is one modern solution for simplifying the leasing process and taking the property management industry by storm.
+Centralized multifamily leasing is a modern solution that simplifies the leasing process and is taking the property management industry by storm.

 In this post, we’ll review what centralized leasing models are.
 Next, we’ll explain how they work.
 Finally, we’ll review the numerous benefits of centralization from both a property management and resident perspective.